HigherOrderCO/Kind/blog/3-getters-and-setters.md

   }
 ```

-Since the last version, Kind features a built-in getter and setter syntax that
+Since the last version, Kind features built-in getter and setter syntaxes that
-makes these operations very succinct.
-The program above can be written as just:
+make these operations succinct:

 ```javascript
 obj2: Object
   obj@data{"a"}[0] <- 42.0
 ```

-`x@field` accesses a field, `x{key}` accesses a Map entry, and
+This small one-liner is equivalent to the huge case tree we had to write before.
-`x[index]` accesses a List element.
-These accessors can be chained to access
+`x@field` accesses a field, `x{key}` accesses a Map entry, and `x[index]`
-deep fields:
+accesses a List element.
+These accessors can be chained to get deep fields:

 ```javascript
 data: Map<List<F64>>